Supreme Ruler 1936 Game Cover

 • “Absolutely no improvement on the user interface, game mechanics, performance, or graphics from the previous SR 2020 and SR CW (which I own both).”

 • “I just cannot play this game; the lag makes it unbearable.
-I've read about loads of other high-performance NVIDIA/ATI users struggling with the same issue.
-Just Google 'Supreme Ruler 1936 lag' and you will find troves of complaints.”
+I've read about loads of other high-performance NVIDIA/ATI users struggling with the same thing.
+Just Google 'Supreme Ruler 1936 lag' and you will find troves of it.”

-• “There are setup options galore for the map; you can win through economic, military, sphere, and many more strategies, making the game playable from various angles and highly replayable.
-Try playing as Ireland, Liberia, Haiti, Egypt, Iraq, Iran, Afghanistan, and more!”
+• “There are setup options galore for the map; you can win by economic, military, sphere, complete, and many more options.
+The game is playable from many angles and highly replayable.
+Try playing as Ireland, Liberia, Haiti, Egypt, Iraq, Iran, Afghanistan, and more.
+The historically accurate points of history will also kick in.”

-• “There are setup options galore for the map; you can win through economic, military, sphere, and many more strategies, making the game playable from various angles.
-However, the replayability feels limited after a few rounds.”
+• “There are setup options galore for the map; you can win by economic, military, sphere, complete, and many more options.
+However, despite the variety, the game feels repetitive after a few playthroughs.”

-• “While the game offers different paths to victory, the core mechanics become repetitive quickly, diminishing the overall replayability.”
+• “While the game offers multiple paths to victory, the core gameplay mechanics do not change significantly, leading to a lack of true replayability.”

 Positive mentions (%)Positive